Medical Terms: Coronal Lift, Endoscopic Brow Lift

 A brow lift remarkably rejuvenates the entire face by naturally elevating the upper third of the face and directly counteracting the gravitational forces that contribute to an aged and tired look.
 In addition, forehead lines and furrows tend to make an individual look angry, and the smoothing effect of a brow lift can change your look from tired and unapproachable to pleasant, relaxed, and inviting.

-To discuss the benefits of a brow lift, please call 702-260-7707 to arrange a free consultation with Dr. Hayley Brown at our Las Vegas area office.
+To discuss the benefits of a brow lift, please call 702-260-7707 to arrange a consultation with Dr. Hayley Brown at our Las Vegas area office.

 Brow Lift Techniques